LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 perhaps as soon as they begin planning the switch; since we did not manipulate the latency between the cue and the onset of the switch gap these two possibilities cannot be disambiguated.

-The finding from Experiment 2 showing elevated response to foil items in the long-gap trials was unexpected.
-If our speculation is correct — that signal degradation reduces listener tolerance of gaps in auditory stream formation and preservation — then this finding may have important implications for listeners experiencing both hearing loss and cognitive decline.
-Specifically, poor signal quality due to degradation of the auditory periphery could lead to greater difficulty in stream preservation across long gaps, but cognitive decline may make rapid switching difficult.
-In other words, the cognitive abilities of older listeners might require longer pauses to switch attention among multiple interlocutors, but the longer pauses may in fact make it harder to preserve focus in the face of degraded auditory input.

 A secondary goal of these experiments was to reproduce past findings regarding the pupillary response to degraded _sentential_ stimuli, but using a simpler